google/zetasql/docs/lexical.md

 <a id=enum_literals></a>
 ### Enum Literals

 There is no syntax for enum literals, but integer or string literals will coerce to enum type when necessary, or can be explicitly CAST to a specific enum type name.
-See "Literal Coercion" in [Expressions, Functions, and Operators](https://github.com/google/zetasql/blob/master/docs/functions-and-operators.md).
+See "Literal Coercion" in [Expressions, Functions, and Operators][functions-reference].

 <a id=case_sensitivity></a>
 ## Case Sensitivity